-The academy trust's aims and achievements are set out within this report and have been undertaken to further its charitable purposes for the public benefit.
-The Governors have complied with the duty under Section 4 of the Charities act 2011 to have due regard to public benefit guidance published by the Charity Commission for England and Wales and the Governors have considered this guidance in deciding what activities the academy trust should undertake.
+The academy's aims and achievements are set out within this report and have been undertaken to further its charitable purposes for the public benefit.
+The trustees have complied with the duty under Section 4 of the Charities act 2011 to have due regard to public benefit guidance published by the Charity Commission for England and Wales and the trustees have considered this guidance in deciding what activities the academy should undertake.